google-research/arco-era5/README.md

 version, oriented towards common research workflows, which we will do in the open.

 This two-pronged approach for the data serves different user needs.
-Some researchers need full control over the interpolation of the data for their analysis.
-Most will want a batteries-included dataset, where standard pre-processing is already applied.
+Some researchers need full control over the interpolation of data for their analysis.
+Most will want a batteries-included dataset, where standard pre-processing and chunk optimization is already applied.
 In general, we ensure that every step in this pipeline is open and reproducible, to provide transparency in the providence of all data.

-- TODO(alxr, carver): What have we done to make this possible?
+TODO([#1](https://github.com/googlestaging/arco-era5/issues/1)): What have we done to make this dataset possible?

 ## Roadmap